chasemccoy/www/posts/2024-03-24-inaka-summer/index.md

 Luckily, the emulator is easy to come by.
 I downloaded [the excellent PCSX2](https://pcsx2.net), which is an open source PS2 emulator that works quite well on my MacBook Air.

-Unfortunately, for Legal Reasons™ I cannot provide a link to the PS2 BIOS or the the game itself, but needless to say that a cursory Google search should turn up the files you need without too much trouble.
+Unfortunately, for Legal Reasons™ I cannot provide a link to the PS2 BIOS or the the game itself, but a cursory Google search should turn up the files you need without too much trouble.

 With these 4 talismans in hand I was able to perform the necessary ritual of resurrection: apply the English patch to the game, boot up the PS2 emulator, load the game.